Lithrun/Erios-Documentation/_docs/api/class/Label.md

 </div>

 ### GetGlobalMousePosition
-> Returns the mouse's position in the that this is in using the coordinate system of the .Note: For screen-space coordinates (e.g. when using a non-embedded ), you can use .
+> Returns mouse cursor's global position relative to the that contains this node.Note: For screen-space coordinates (e.g. when using a non-embedded ), you can use .
 <div class ="highlighter-rouge">
 <div class ="highlight">
 <pre class ="highlight">